0.2 — Introduction to programs and programming languages

 As an aside…

-mov is an assembly command that copies a value into some location.
+mov is an x86 assembly instruction that copies a value into some location.
 In this case, the value 061h will be copied into the al CPU register (memory that is part of the CPU itself).

 This makes assembly much easier to read and write than machine language.
 Programs written in assembly languages tend to be very fast, and assembly is still used today when speed is critical (or in severely resource-constrained environments).

 However, since CPUs can only speak machine language, assembly programs must be translated into machine language before they can be executed by the computer.
-This is done by using a program called an assembler, which takes an assembly program as input, and outputs a machine language program that can be run.
+This is done by using a program called an assembler, which takes assembly source code as input, and outputs a program containing machine language instructions.

-• Assembly programs are hard to understand.
-While individual assembly instructions are understandable, it can be hard to deduce what a section of assembly code is actually doing.
+• Low-level programs are hard to understand.
+While individual assembly instructions can be quite understandable, it can be hard to deduce what a section of assembly code is actually doing.
 And since assembly programs require many instructions to do even simple tasks, they tend to be quite long.

 High-level Languages

-To address the comprehension and portability concerns of machine language and assembly, new programming languages such as C, C++, Pascal (and later, languages such as Java, Javascript, and Perl) were developed.
-These languages are called high level languages.
+To address the comprehension and portability concerns of low-level languages, new “high-level” programming languages such as C, C++, Pascal (and later, languages such as Java, Javascript, and Perl) were developed.

 Here is the same instruction as above in C/C++: a = 97;.

-Much like assembly language programs, programs written in high level languages must be translated into machine language before they can be run.
+Much like assembly programs (which must be assembled to machine language), programs written in a high-level language must be translated into machine language before they can be run.
 There are two primary ways this is done: compiling and interpreting.

 In the beginning, compilers were primitive and produced slow, unoptimized assembly or machine code.
-However, over the years, compilers have become very good at producing fast, optimized code, and in some cases can do a better job than humans can in assembly language!
+However, over the years, compilers have become very good at producing fast, optimized code, and in some cases can do a better job than humans can!

 Here is a simplified representation of the compiling process: